StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

   * Fingerprint of the public key.
   * Tenancy's OCID and user's OCID.

-3. Upload the public key from the key pair in the Console
+3. Upload PEM the public key from the key pair in the Console

 ---